broadinstitute/gatk/scripts/variantstore/bq/BQ_QUERY_STATS.md

 ### Visualize w/ BQ Visualizer

 Visit https://bqvisualiser.appspot.com/, and upload your JSON!
 This is run by google professional services, but do not log in with your credentials to get queries since the app would also have access to all the data in your BigQuery projects.
 Upload the JSON instead.

-### Visualize Shuffle for GvsPrepareCallset
+## Shuffle usage with a Terra Notebook

 Sometimes it's necessary look at the amount of shuffle used for an entire GvsPrepareCallset run.
 One can extract the metadata by filtering by the run id which is output in the logs: